 At St. Mary’s we also offer the blessing of a marriage as an opportunity to celebrate in Church following a service at the Registry Office.

 Often these are requested at times of a significant anniversary.
 Also this can be a time of renewal in a marriage, or as a reaffirmation to each other of the promises of your wedding day.

 Wedding fees are set annually by the Church of England, we do have some additional extras that we can offer.
 These are all detailed on our fees list accessible below:

-If you have any questions at all about the information on this page please contact Stephen our Vicar for a chat, or our Administrator Annie – see Contact page for details.
+If you have any questions at all about the information on this page please contact Stephen our Vicar for a chat, or our Administrator Riette – see Contact page for details.